 How do I get cash assistance in Maryland? #

 Apply in person at your local DSS office or you may also file an application online at myDHR — a web-based screening and application tool for all Marylanders to apply for benefits.

 All work eligible applicants are required to seek employment and participate fully in work requirement activities from the day they apply for benefits.

 How much cash assistance will I get in MD? #

 How much cash assistance you get in Maryland largely depends upon your family’s income and size.
-Maryland’s TCA pays a maximum of $727 per month for eligible families of three — up to a lifetime limit of 60 months.
+Maryland’s TCA pays a maximum of $727 per month for eligible families of three with little or no income.